In a NutshellIf you enjoy riding the train, the Amtrak Guest Rewards® World Mastercard® could help you save hundreds of dollars on train tickets.

 Tired of cramming into tiny airline seats?

 Amtrak trains can offer more leg (and elbow) room, even when you’re riding in coach.
 To sweeten the deal, Amtrak Guest Rewards® World Mastercard® offers one class upgrade when you open your account and one each year after your account anniversary, letting you upgrade your seat once a year by one class.
-New cardholders will also receive a one-time complimentary pass to participating station lounges, where Amtrak offers amenities like Wi-Fi, TV, nonalcoholic drinks and snacks.

 The Amtrak Guest Rewards® World Mastercard® only really makes sense for people who actually ride the train.